Teffont Magna

-Teffont Magna, sometimes called Upper Teffont, is a small village and former civil parish in the Nadder valley in the south of the county of Wiltshire, England.

-For most of its history Teffont Magna was a chapelry of neighbouring Dinton.
+Teffont Magna, sometimes called Upper Teffont, is a small village and former civil parish, now in the parish of Teffont, in the Nadder valley in the south of the county of Wiltshire, England.
+For most of its history, Teffont Magna was a chapelry of neighbouring Dinton.
 In 1934 it was combined with the parish of Teffont Evias, just to the south, to form a united Teffont parish.

 Location

 Teffont Magna lies 1+1/2 mi west of Dinton and 7 mi west of Wilton.
 The parish extends north onto the chalk downs that separate the valleys of the Nadder and Wylye.

 The village is between Chilmark and Dinton on the B3089 Hindon to Barford St Martin road, in the valley of a stream which rises just to the north and flows south through Teffont Evias to join the Nadder.